Seppli11/ZHAW-Summary/summaries/23FS/ITS/9_Authorization.md

 * `x` allows you to read the inodes of the files and change in the directory

 To change the permission of a file, the user needs to be the owner of the file.

+Additionally to the three `rwx`, there are setuid, setgid and the sticky bit

+* `Setuid` bit (SUID): If set and the file is executed by any user, the process will have the same rights as the owner of the file.
+If set, an `s` appears after the user portion: `rwsr-xr-x`.
+It can be set by `chmod u+s`
+* `Setguid` bit (SGID): If set and the file is executed by any user, the process will have the same rights as the group.
+If a directory has the SGID bit set, it may mean (depending on the system), that newly created file in that directory inherit the group of the directory instead of the user creating it.
+If set, an `s` appears after the group portion: `rwr-xsr-x`.
+It can be set by `chmod g+s`
+* `Sticky` bit: If the sticky bit is set on a directory, a file contained by the directory can only be deleted or renamed by the root or the owner of the file.
+If set, a `t` appears instead of the last `x`  (`T` if other doesn't have `x` permissions).
+It can be set by `chmod +t`

 ## Linux vs Windows